 To be clear, here are their exact words:

 “Currently, there are no reliable scientific studies to show that oil pulling reduces cavities, whitens teeth or improves oral health and well-being.
 Based on the lack of scientific evidence, the American Dental Association does not recommend oil pulling as a dental hygiene practice.
 The ADA continues to recommend that to maintain good dental health you brush twice a day for two minutes with fluoride toothpaste and floss between your teeth once a day and don’t use tobacco.”
 Source: ADA Oil Pulling

 We think that speaks for itself, but if you have more questions or concerns, speak to your dentist.
 He or she knows your mouth and your situation and can discuss options with you based on that information.
 In need of a new dentist?
-Call us at 844-717-9588 to schedule your next appointment.
+Find a dentist near you and schedule your next appointment.